Middelzee: Reclamation

-At the beginning of the 10th century people became more organised and worked to prevent the further encroachment of the Middelzee.
+At the beginning of the 10th century, people became more organised and worked to prevent the further encroachment of the Middelzee.
 Levees and natural marsh bars were raised along the shore north of Steins on the western coast of Oostergo.
 This also happened on the north west facing coast of Westergo along the Reid.
 During the 10th century a dyke was established along the east coast of Westergo along the coast of the Middelzee.
 The mother polders were established as regions of land completely encircled by dykes.

 The southwestern arm of the Middelzee was progressively sectioned off by building dykes across the arm, in four stages.
 Around 1200 AD a dyke near Rauwerd finished the closure of the arm.
 This turned what was a mud flat into a salt marsh, and silt gradually collected to fill the areas in.

-The northern section of the Middelzee, passing Leeuwarden was dyked off in the first half of the 13th century, and by 1300 it was reclaimed up to Stiens and Beetgum.
+The northern section of the Middelzee, passing Leeuwarden was dyked off in the first half of the 13th century, and by 1300 it was reclaimed up to Stiens and Bitgum.
 The 12th century also saw land reclamation along the north west shore of Oostergo, shrinking the funnel shaped part of the Middelzee.

 Leeuwarden and the trading terp villages along the coast of Middelzee lost their ability to trade with watercraft when they became isolated from the route to the Wadden Zee.

 Gradually the Middelzee silted up, forming the nije lannen ("new lands").
 One village is called Nijlân, literally meaning "new land", and also there are several villages where the lands formerly of the Middelzee are still called it Nijlân.
 It can still be recognized as new land since there are only a small number of villages lying in the area of the former Middelzee.
 The fertile sea clay bottom is mostly used as meadow land but also Leeuwarden Air Base is situated on the new lands.
 The border between Eastergoa and Westergoa in the former Middelzee is now drained by the River Zwette (West Frisian: Swette), that runs from Sneek to Leeuwarden, but which once reached the southern edge of Het Bildt.

 By the fifteenth century the Middelzee was reduced to a funnel shape along Frisia's north coast and further silting of the remaining part rendered it unusable.
 From the early sixteenth century, the polder of Het Bildt was formed in that funnel, and is now a Frisian municipality that fills the mouth of what once was the Middelzee.

 The name Middelzee is still used as a name for an administrative coalition of the so-called Middelzee municipalities of Het Bildt, Ferwerderadiel, Leeuwarderadeel, and Menameradiel.